yosamah/Image-processing-project/README.md

-# Image-processing-project
+# Image-processing-project | Smile Swapper

-to run this project run ProjectWithGui the GUI will start and you can add your own images
+To run this project run ProjectWithGui the GUI will start and you can add your own images